Dherse/masterproef/content/4_phos.typ

     ],
     caption: [
         Partial result of parsing @lst_lexing_ex, showing the tree-like structure of nested data structures.
 The @ast is a tree-like data structure that represent the syntax of the user's code.
 In this case, it shows a function which name is an identifier `add`, and that has two arguments: `a` and `b`, both of type `it`, it has a return type of type `int`, and a body that is a block containing a single expressions, which is a call to the `+` operator, with the arguments `a` and `b`.

-        This figure makes abstractions of the aforementioned spans, and only shows the relevant information.
-It also does some simplification over the actual data structure as these are not relevant to understand the @ast, and are rather lengthy.
     ]
 )[
     #image(